Cry Wolf: a HERO Television Special

 She currently serves as the primary assassin and infiltrator of Kill Team Edelweiss as well as one of the team’s two saboteurs.
 Depending on the mission, she also would take on the role of the unit’s sub-commander due to her exceptional knowledge of battlefield tactics, albeit with much disinclination.
-Even when not on an official assignment for the Company, she frequently uses her supposed rest and relaxation time by training for the next operation, performing mercenary work for third parties, and going on unauthorized purges.
+Even when not on an official assignment for the Company, she frequently uses her supposed rest and relaxation time by training for the next operation, performing mercenary work for other factions, and going on unauthorized purges.

 Despite having renounced her highborn upbringing, she maintains the image of a gentle, comely and well-mannered young woman.
 This is where the façade ends.
 In reality, the former aristocrat turned mercenary is anti-social, quiet, and fatalistic.
 She is exceptionally aloof towards others to the point that she barely acknowledges the presence of those around her and cares nothing for what anyone says or thinks about her whether they be flattering praises or scathing insults.
 Her need for solitude is so immense that she keeps any form of contact to the absolute minimum and prefers to interact with others only when it suits her purposes.

 While she is reserved and polite, she tries to avoid conversations, saying very little or nothing at all, choosing to keep her thoughts and opinions to herself.
 Her choice of words can lean towards intelligent and casual to implied disdain and sarcasm towards the receiving parties.
 So far, the only other person whom Mara has genuinely warmed up to was Marit Vinterwolff (Anemone) because of the other girl’s compassion and loyalty towards her, but also because Anemone bears striking similarities with her lost love Artemisia.